 Hello!
 How large is your area geographically?

 While we have only 7 school districts, our area Florida covers over a total over 5,000 square miles!!
 While there are only 7 governing agencies, it is still a challenge to agree on everything considering we have the highest and nearly lowest performing districts in our region.
 But even with that, there are MANY common challenges… computer science, especially.
 Our structure of getting a cross sector group of stakeholders in one place has helped us identify the things that we want to work on together.
 It is an investment in time, but pays off very well.
 We use a “Design Studio” approach, we established common goals and established priorities.
 I would think that you could get MOST of your districts into one room for an afternoon.
 I would be happy to share our approach and also the outcomes (to date) from our work… We are still a work in progress.
 I will be in DC and will be very happy to share.
-Kathleen Schofield2 years, 10 months ago Ted FowlerParticipant
+Kathleen Schofield3 years ago Ted FowlerParticipant

 We have at least 25 districts in our home county, and serve five counties in Ohio, six in Kentucky, and four in Indiana, something like 67 districts.
 All we can to is work with existing organizations, educational agencies, and other collaborators across the region.
 We try to work as a network of networks to pull things together.
 One thing that has been very helpful was our formation of a well represented advisory board for the overall effort.

 This was from our ecosystem application: Austin area households enjoy diverse options in education, including 29 public school districts, 17 charter schools and over 100 private schools.
 The University of Texas and 26 other public and private universities and colleges with a combined enrollment of nearly 180,000 provide an ample supply of well-educated workers to area employers.
 So….we’re right in the same boat.
 Like Ted mentions above, we don’t try to be a convener of all of these as there are already others who do that.
 We aim to be a network of networks.
 We have a leader on our Steering Committee who works for a non-profit that works across the school districts across our region.
 We connect in as we can.
-Happy to visit in DC as makes sense!2 years, 9 months ago Steve KrakParticipant
+Happy to visit in DC as makes sense!3 years ago Steve KrakParticipant

 I reached out to my SLE leads in 13 communities.
 A few already replied to you.
 I also heard from Great Lakes in Michigan.
 Her reply is below.